dhhyi/travel-packlist/README.md

 The Rules can be defined in a custom format with either free test or a graphical editor.

-Use the link https://dhhyi.github.io/travel-packlist/ to access the app.
+Use [this link](https://dhhyi.github.io/travel-packlist/) to access the app deployed on GitHub Pages.

 As it is a PWA, you can also install it on your home screen.